Metrosexual: Origin

 The term metrosexual originated in an article by Mark Simpson published on November 15, 1994, in The Independent.
 Although various sources attributed the term to Marian Salzman, she credited Simpson as the original source for her usage of the word.

-The term became popular in 2002 with an article describing David Beckham as "the biggest metrosexual in Britain," offering this definition:

 The advertising agency Euro RSCG Worldwide adopted the term shortly thereafter for a marketing study.
 In 2003, The New York Times ran a story, "Metrosexuals Come Out".
 The term and its connotations continued to roll steadily into more news outlets around the world.

 Though it did represent a complex and gradual change in the shopping and self-presentation habits of both men and women, the idea of metrosexuality was often distilled in the media down to a few men and a short checklist of vanities, like skin care products, scented candles and costly, colorful dress shirts and pricey designer jeans.
 It was this image of the metrosexual—that of a straight young man who got pedicures and facials, practiced aromatherapy and spent freely on clothes—that contributed to a backlash against the term from men who merely wanted to feel free to take more care with their appearance than had been the norm in the 1990s, when companies abandoned dress codes, Dockers khakis became a popular brand, and XL, or extra-large, became the one size that fit all.
 A 60 Minutes story on 1960s–70s pro footballer Joe Namath suggested he was "perhaps, America's first metrosexual" after filming his most famous ad sporting Beautymist pantyhose.

+The term metrosexual has also been used in a pejorative fashion to refer to an effeminate or gay man.

+Historic parallels

-One argument is that metrosexuality is a historical phenomenon, much like the Aesthetic Movement of the 19th century, the metrosexual is a modern incarnation of a dandy.
-Fashion designer Tom Ford drew parallels when he described David Beckham as a: "total modern dandy".
+Fashion designer Tom Ford drew parallels when he described David Beckham as a "total modern dandy", referencing the Aesthetic Movement of the 19th century, likening metrosexuality to a modern incarnation of a dandy.
 Ford suggested that "macho" sporting role models who also care about fashion and appearance influence masculine norms in wider society.

+John Mercer and Feona Attwood draw parallels to earlier shifts in the gestalt of masculinity and the corresponding reaction of US media, and the media's role in defining contemporary gender archetypes.
+They highlight the term "crisis of masculinity" coined by political commentator Arthur Schlessinger Jr. who claimed that masculinity was imperiled by women becoming more independent.
+Mercer and Attwood argue that Simpson, in his articles coining metrosexuality, is a reference to a longer media tradition of writing about masculinity in fluctuation.

+Thomas Erik Chris links the term metrosexual to contemporary (as of 2024) masculine archetypal language, likening "metrosexual" to "looksmaxxing alpha male" and "muscle gay", noting the historic parallels in media identity, marketing, and consumerism.